czi-catalystproject/hub-champion-training/episodes/introduction.md

 d.
 2i2c provides operations support for your hub.

 :::{dropdown} Solution
 a.
-False – Hubs are built entirely with open source and community-driven tooling.
+False – Hubs are built entirely with open-source and community-driven tooling.
 The Right to Replicate gives communities the right to replicate their infrastructure in its entirety elsewhere.
 b.
 False – Hub Champions can control who can access the hub through GitHub or other authentication methods.
 c.
 False – Software environments are managed by Hub Champions and automatically deployed with containerisation, allowing for scalability across the cloud and reproducible user environments.
 d.
 True – 2i2c engineers maintain service availability, uptime and operational upgrades.
 Hub Champions are responsible for hub configuration and management to support their user community.